tom-alder/tom-alder/README.md

 🌱 I’m currently learning front-end web development through <a href=https://www.theodinproject.com/>The Odin Project</a>.

-🔭 I’m currently working on building a <a href=https://www.tomalder.me/>personal portfolio</a> of my writing on strategy and product.
+🔭 I’m currently building a <a href=https://www.tomalder.me/>personal portfolio</a> of my writing on strategy and product.

 👯 I’m looking to interview indie hackers and side hustlers about their projects and learnings.